mihir09/SplitIt/README.md

 # SplitIt - Finance Management Application

 SplitIt is a finance management application that simplifies the process of adding bills and splitting expenses among group members.
-With advanced functionalities for expense management, including features for adding, updating, deleting expenses, and settling balances, SplitIt emerges as an ideal tool for efficient management of shared finances within a group.
+Expense management including features for adding, updating, deleting expenses, and settling balances.
+With advanced functionalities for splitting Equally, Unequally, by Shares and by Percentages.
+SplitIt emerges as an ideal tool for efficient management of shared finances within a group.

-## Latest Feature: Unequal Splitting
+## Latest Feature: Shares and Perecentage Splitting + Calculator

 ### Overview

-In this latest update, SplitIt introduces an advanced option for expense splitting – "Unequal Splitting."
+In this latest update, SplitIt introduces an advanced option of splitting expense by shares or perecentages.
 This enhancement offers users a more personalized approach to dividing expenses among group members, allowing for greater flexibility in financial arrangements.
+Not only that now users can utilize calculator for performing advance calculation without need to switch to other application.

 ### How it Works

-1. **Customized Splitting**: SplitIt now enables users to customize the contribution of each participant individually.
-Users can specify the exact amount each member should contribute to the expense.
+1. **Customized Splitting**: SplitIt now enables users to customize the shares or percentages of each participant individually.

 2. **Real-time Balancing**: The application updates participant balances in real-time, reflecting the immediate impact of added or deleted expenses.